emsfoit/design_patterns/state/readme.md

 The State Pattern is useful when an object's behavior depends on its internal state, and the state transitions are complex or dynamic.
 It allows for a cleaner and more modular design by encapsulating the behavior associated with each state into separate classes.
 This pattern is especially beneficial when an object needs to switch between multiple states during its lifetime.

 Check also this [example](https://www.newthinktank.com/2012/10/state-design-pattern-tutorial/)

+### Real world Examples:
+The State Design Pattern is used to allow an object to alter its behavior when its internal state changes.
+This pattern is particularly useful in scenarios where an object transitions through different states, and the behavior of the object varies based on its current state.
+Here are some real-world examples where the State Pattern is applicable:

+1. **Traffic Light System:**
+   - A traffic light can be modeled using the State Pattern to represent its various states, such as "Green," "Yellow," and "Red."
+   - The behavior of the traffic light (e.g., controlling the flow of traffic) changes based on its current state, and transitions between states occur in response to events like timers or sensors.

+2. **Vending Machine:**
+   - A vending machine goes through different states during its operation, such as "Idle," "Accepting Coins," "Product Selected," and "Dispensing."
+   - The State Pattern can be applied to model the behavior of the vending machine, allowing it to respond differently to user inputs based on its current state.

+3. **Order Processing System:**
+   - In an order processing system, an order may go through various states like "Pending," "Processing," "Shipped," and "Delivered."
+   - The State Pattern can be used to model the behavior associated with each order state, allowing the system to handle state transitions and perform relevant actions.

+4. **Document Editing Software:**
+   - In document editing software, the editor can have different states such as "Editing," "Selection," and "Drawing."
+   - The State Pattern can be applied to represent the behavior of the editor based on its current state, allowing users to perform different actions depending on the mode the editor is in.

+5. **Game Character Behavior:**
+   - In a video game, a character may have different states such as "Idle," "Running," "Jumping," and "Attacking."
+   - The State Pattern can be used to model the behavior of the game character, allowing it to respond to player input and environmental conditions based on its current state.

+6. **Washing Machine:**
+   - A washing machine goes through different states during a washing cycle, such as "Filling," "Washing," "Rinsing," and "Draining."
+   - The State Pattern can be applied to model the washing machine's behavior, allowing it to transition between states based on the progress of the washing cycle.

+7. **Elevator System:**
+   - An elevator system can be modeled using the State Pattern to represent states like "Idle," "Moving Up," "Moving Down," and "Stopped."
+   - The behavior of the elevator changes based on its current state, and the State Pattern helps manage transitions between floors and handle user requests.

+8. **Ticket Reservation System:**
+   - In a ticket reservation system, a seat may go through states like "Available," "Reserved," and "Booked."
+   - The State Pattern can be applied to model the behavior associated with each seat state, allowing the system to handle reservation and booking processes.

+In each of these examples, the State Pattern allows objects to change their behavior dynamically as they transition between different states.
+This promotes a more modular and flexible design, making it easier to add new states or modify existing behavior without affecting the overall structure of the system.